 Don't take my word for it.
 See for yourself.

 Not so long ago that simple heading would have sufficed— back when those few people noodling around with my words in their heads were content to express themselves with conventional renderings in 2D.
 Back before they started building models out of metal or in AR.
 Before they started making trailers and plushies and tattoos and musical compositions, for chrissake.
 Before even the conventional 2D stuff started falling into reasonably hefty, standalone categories of their own.

 So what we've got now is a series of small subheadings under the big one, for ease of navigation.
 Now, if vampires aren't your thing, you can just skip over 'em.

 Turns out there's a disproportionate number of vampiphiles in the local fan art community— so many that I finally decided to break the vampire art out under its own subheading.
-And if this doesn't scratch your itch, keep scrolling: there are yet more vampire renderings in Rachell_redacted's and Dmitry SkoLzki's portfolios, just a little further down.
+And if this doesn't scratch your itch, keep scrolling: there are yet more vampire renderings in the portfolios of individual artists, just a little further down.

 Still waiting for someone to 'ship Jukka and Valerie, though.

 When a single artist's work fills up a whole row in the gallery, it's time to give them their own subsection.